Skip to main contentSkip to navigation

 • 3.Drive and controller timeout mismatch: RAID arrays depend on drives responding within strict time limits.
 Enterprise and NAS drives set their internal error-recovery timeout (ERC/TLER) to approximately 7 seconds, ensuring they either return data or report failure quickly.
 The RAID controller imposes its own command timeout on top of this, typically 8 to 20 seconds depending on the vendor.
 Consumer desktop drives, which lack ERC configuration, may spend 30 seconds to over 2 minutes retrying bad sectors internally.
 This mismatch is the root cause of 'phantom' drive drops: the drive is still working, but the controller's patience runs out first, and it marks the drive as failed.

 Example: A 4-drive RAID 5 with 12TB WD Red drives.
 Drive 3 fails.
 The rebuild starts on a hot spare.
-At 67% completion, drive 1 encounters a URE on a sector that was never read during normal operation.
+Partway through, drive 1 encounters a URE on a sector that was never read during normal operation.
 The controller cannot compute the XOR for that stripe because two sources are now unavailable.
 The rebuild aborts.
 The array transitions from degraded to failed.

 What Not to Do After a Rebuild Failure